February 2015 Competition

 - The expert review process is designed to assess the strengths and weaknesses of each of the full proposals in relation to the assessment criteria.
 The assessment of each proposal will be tailored to the nature and complexity of the proposal.
-SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal, depending on the size of budget requested.
+SSHRC will seek, but cannot guarantee, three to six experts to review and comment on each proposal.
 Wherever possible, panels of experts will review small groups of similar or related proposals.
 Written external reviews may be used where expert committee review is not possible or where supplementary insights are required.

 - Full proposals are adjudicated by a multidisciplinary committee that includes relevant expertise from the academic community, as well as research expertise from the public, private and/or not‑for‑profit sectors.
 The committee reviews the full applications and reports from expert reviews, and, based on an assessment of relative merit, provides funding recommendations to SSHRC.
 The review process may involve an interview.
 The selection committee will be asked to ensure that the applications recommended for funding provide for a rich portfolio of investments of various sizes within the Insight, Connection and Talent programs, and across diverse fields and approaches to partnered research and related activities.

 SSHRC makes funding decisions based on the recommendations of the adjudication committee and on the funds available.

 The following criteria and scoring scheme are used by the adjudication committees to evaluate Partnership Grant applications:

 - Challenge—The aim and importance of the endeavour (40%):